Keep the Arctic Refuge Wild!

 When President Eisenhower acted, he had the wisdom and foresight to include the entire ecosystem, both north and south of the Brooks Range, including the biologically rich coastal plain, which is essential to the integrity of this ecosystem.
 In 1980 Congress enlarged the original range to protect additional wildlife habitat and to establish the Arctic National Wildlife Refuge.
 At 19 million acres (the size of South Carolina), it is the largest national wildlife refuge in the country.
 Combined with the adjacent Ivvavik and Vuntut national parks in Canada, the Arctic Refuge is part of one of the largest protected ecosystems in the world.

-The coastal plain of the Arctic Refuge represents only five percent of Alaska's North Slope, most of which is available for oil and gas development.
+The coastal plain of the Arctic Refuge represents only five percent of Alaska's North Slope.
 Audubon's position is that the coastal plain of the Arctic Refuge should be permanently protected as designated Wilderness.
 We believe this provides a balanced approach for managing our nation's Arctic resources and is compatible with the purposes for which the refuge was established.

 What You Can Do